SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology: Introduction

 Label distribution in real-world settings can vary considerably depending on factors such as disease prevalence, population characteristics and the hospital or laboratory of origin.
 For example, a dataset of WSIs from a diagnostic lab may have a different class distribution compared to a dataset from a clinical trial enriched for certain disease characteristics.
+In fact, label imbalance in pathology datasets exists at both dataset and WSI level as shown in Figure \ref{sc-mil-problem-motivation}.
 MIL models should be robust to variations in label distribution to succeed in clinical applications and maintain physician trust.
 Different approaches have been proposed to deal with label imbalance, ranging from data resampling (oversampling of minority classes or undersampling of majority classes) \cite{more2016surveyresample,mera2015bagoversample}, loss reweighting \cite{ren2018LearnReweigh}, selective enrichment of minority classes in image or feature space \cite{chou20120remix}, decoupling representation learning from classification \cite{zhou2020bbn}, and custom loss functions \cite{Cao2019ldam}.

 Contrastive learning aims to learn representations that maximize the agreement among positive instances, e.g., different augmentations of the same image, and minimize the agreement with negative instances, e.g., other images in the dataset \cite{Ciga2020SelfSC}.
 In supervised contrastive learning (SCL) \cite{Khosla2020scl}, the contrastive loss formulation incorporates label information by treating all instances within the same class as positive examples for a given image.
 SCL adopts a two-stage learning technique where a feature extractor is learned in the first stage using a contrastive loss, followed by learning a classifier using the cross-entropy loss in the second stage.